Nitham Oru Vaanam: Subha's Backstory (parallels) arc

 Later they go to Himachal Pradesh to meet the second pair.
-There are accompanied by Prabha's colleague who tells that Prabha alias Prabhakaran is the Deputy Commissioner of Coimbatore and very jovial to everybody.
+There are accompanied by Prabha's colleague who tells that Prabha alias Prabhakaran is the Deputy Superintendent of Police in Coimbatore and very jovial to everybody.
 In a daily routine round the city, he stumbles across Mathi and feels instantly smitten by her.
 Later asks Mathi's hand of marriage to her father, Senniappan, with whom he plots a plan to make her agree along with his consent.
 Later when the plan goes successful so far, Mathi falls unconscious and later comes to know that she has cancer.
 Then he continues to tell that even though Mathi got cancer and Prabha knew it, they both were still happy and together with each other.
 Later when the duo meet Mathi and Prabha, they talk to each other, Prabha tells Arjun that we have to accept some things in life and move on.

 Arjun, who changes completely because of both the stories transforms into a different person, starting to admire small things and staying happy always.
 Later Arjun takes Subha to her ex boyfriend's house and makes her confront him, to which Subha slaps him and breaks his car.

 In the chase from Subha's ex, Arjun confesses his feelings for Subha and Subha reciprocates.
 The movie ends there as they both run from her boyfriend.